 - How long does this process take and what would the impact be to the business?

-The native Salesforce Backup solutions available will be suitable for some businesses.
-But I would recommend checking out some of the paid solutions available, as they are miles apart from the free options.
+The native Salesforce Backup solutions will be suitable for some businesses.
+But I would recommend checking out some of the paid solutions available – in some cases they are a lot more comprehensive.